 - Data Analysis and Interpretation (PHA 6805)

 - Measurement in POP Research (PHA 6717)

 - Grant Writing in Population Health (PHC 7727 or PET 5936)

 - Regression Methods for Health and Life Sciences (PHC 6053)

 - Applied Survival Analysis (PHC 6937)

-Typically, between four to eight courses* specific to the chosen specialty are added to the core curriculum.
-For specialty-specific course work, please visit the website of each specialty.
-In addition, students take credit for independent studies with faculty starting in the second semester of their training for their dissertation research, seminar, and journal club.
+Typically between 4‐8 courses (depending on M.S. or Ph.D.) specific to the chosen specialty are added to the core curriculum.
+In addition, students take credit for independent study coursework with faculty starting in the second semester of their training, for their dissertation research, seminar and journal club.

 *The exact amount of courses will rely on which program is being pursued.